- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

 Where Major Vendors Stand with Consensus Forecasting

 Consensus forecasting specific software is an area of innovation in the market for supply chain software.
-Innovative areas of the market, such as consensus forecasting or inventory optimization and multi echelon planning are a concern to the major vendors because their model is to put as little development effort as possible into their applications and try to adjust the perception of their products through slick marketing.
-Any area which is new they will attempt to, and often be successfully co-opt with salesmanship, marketing and leveraging their pre-existing relationships with existing clients.
+Innovative areas of the market, such as consensus forecasting or inventory optimization and multi-echelon planning are a concern to the major vendors because their model is to put as little development effort as possible into their applications and try to adjust the perception of their products through slick marketing.
+Any new area they will attempt to, and often be successfully co-opt with salesmanship, marketing and leveraging their pre-existing relationships with existing clients.
 This is the luxury enjoyed by large vendors.
 They can wait for innovation to be generated in the smaller vendors, and then co-opt it after it begins to become popular.
 They want to convince their customers that anything new and innovative they already have in their suite, and customers should not look elsewhere.
-If they can convince companies that a one-size fits all approach will work to every domain of the supply chain, then they win.
+If they can convince companies that one-size-fits-all approach will work to every domain of the supply chain, then they win.

 Why The Analysts Don’t Differentiate Consensus Forecasting Solutions

 I think there are a few reasons that these analyst firms take this approach.
-However, most likely the single most important factor is that they are paid by vendors.
+However, most likely, the single most important factor is that vendors pay them.
 SAP alone pays them several million dollars per year, and generally the larger the vendor, the more they can afford to pay.
-The analysts do not disclose or publish the fact that they are paid by vendors, and their business model is similar to the financial rating agencies.
+The analysts do not disclose or publish the fact that vendors pay them, and their business model is similar to the financial rating agencies.
 The exception is that, unlike rating agencies that are paid exclusively by those who want their products rated.
 Both the producers and the consumers pay the analysts, so their income sources are more balanced.

-However, while they present themselves as having one customer (those that buy their research).
-In fact, they have two clients, the vendors being the second clients.
+However, while they present themselves as having one customer (those that buy their research) they have two clients, the vendors being the second clients.
 Within these vendors, the biggest pay the most, so the research results are slanted in their direction.
 The companies that I think are the best in consensus forecasting are small and don’t pay Gartner to be listed.
-Secondly, if consensus forecasting were perceived and explained as a separate solution requiring separate software, the big vendors would lose because their solutions are extremely weak in consensus forecasting, and requiring the company to adjust around the application rather than the application being inherently usable for the consensus forecasting process.
+Secondly, if consensus forecasting were perceived and explained as a separate solution requiring separate software, the big vendors would lose.
+This is because their solutions are extremely weak in consensus forecasting, and requiring the company to adjust around the application rather than the application being inherently usable for the consensus forecasting process.

 Consensus-Based Forecasting and Statistical Forecasting in One Application